hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-vm.md

 		pip install python-hpilo

-	is a python library and command-line tool
+	`python-hpilo` is a python library and command-line tool for iLO.

-root@cg-hlm:~/dcnjunob33testbed2# pip install python-hpilo Downloading/unpacking python-hpilo
-  http://localhost/hlm/repo/pypi/simple/python-hpilo/ uses an insecure transport scheme (http).
-Consider using https if localhost has it available
-  Downloading python-hpilo-2.13.1.tar.gz (81kB): 81kB downloaded
-  Running setup.py (path:/tmp/pip_build_root/python-hpilo/setup.py) egg_info for package python-hpilo

-Installing collected packages: python-hpilo
-  Running setup.py install for python-hpilo
-    changing mode of build/scripts-2.7/hpilo_cli from 644 to 755

-    changing mode of /usr/local/bin/hpilo_cli to 755
-Successfully installed python-hpilo
-Cleaning up...

-Step 2: copy ilopxebootonce.py to clouds dir where you have node-proviion.json from Patch folder that you already downloaded to KVM host.
+2. Copy the `ilopxebootonce.py` from the `Patches/build-33 folder` you [downloaded earlier](#prepare) to directory where you have `node-provision.json`.

-Step 3: Run the script “python ilopxebootonce.py node-provision.json”
+3. Execute the following script

-root@cg-hlm:~/dcnjunob33testbed2# python ilopxebootonce.py node-provision.json
+		python ilopxebootonce.py node-provision.json
-iLO 10.1.69.16 has been set to one time pxe boot. iLO 10.1.69.18 has been set to one time pxe boot. iLO 10.1.69.19 has been set to one time pxe boot. iLO 10.1.69.20 has been set to one time pxe boot. iLO 10.1.69.21 has been set to one time pxe boot. iLO 10.1.69.22 has been set to one time pxe boot. iLO 10.1.69.23 has been set to one time pxe boot.

-After the script is run, the “Current One-Time Boot Option” is set to “Network Device 1” on all the servers listed in node-provision.json file.
+After the script is run, the `Current One-Time Boot Option` is set to `Network Device 1` on all the servers listed in `node-provision.json` file.

 ## Create new cloud template and bring the cloud nodes up

-4. Use the following script to start the provisioning of the HLM VM:
+1. Use the following script to start the provisioning of the HLM VM:

 	hprovision <cloudname>